Kevin0M16/NMSCoordinates/README.md

 ### Instructions

 	1. Select a Save Slot.
-This loads all locations on that slot/save on the Base and Space Station tab.
+This loads all space station and base locations on that slot/save on the Base and Space Station tab.
 	2. Click a location in one of the listboxes to view the location info.
 Glyphs and Galactic Coordinates, Portal Code, and Voxel will be displayed.
 	3. Move player to that location by clicking the Move Player Here button, then reload the save in game that you selected on the first screen.
 	4. If you traveled through a portral and want to clear the Portal Interference, click the Clear Interference button, then reload the save selected in game.
 	5. Go to File --> Backups --> backup discoveries to .txt and save all your locations to a locbackup file in .\backup these are accessed on the coordinate share tab.
 	6. Import a locbackup file on the Coordniate Share tab by clicking the import locbackup txt button.
-Click a location to viwe a 	location summary, and click the Move Player here button to fast travel to the selected locaiton.
+Click a location to view a location summary, and click the Move Player here button to fast travel to the selected locaiton.
 	7. Right click a location in the top listbox on the Coordinate Share tab to create a one record locbackup file to share with others.
 	8. Right click the lower listbox to delete unwanted locbackup files.
 	9. Use the Coordinate Calculator by clicking the Coordinate Calculator button and entering (1) coordinate at a time in the textboxes and clicking the button below it.
 View all converted coordinates at the bottom.